FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 }
 ```

-Just like the previous commands for other subsystems the subsystem object is defined and `addrequirements()`is called.
-In short these two things allow for the command to actually run with the designated subsystem.
+Just like the previous commands for other subsystems, the subsystem object is defined and `addrequirements()` is called.
+The object is defined in order for certain functions to be accessed later on. `addrequirements()` is called in order for the `CommandSceduler` to know which subsystem is used to run this command.

-In addition a speedSupplier onbject is also created in order for a speed function to be passed through when the object is made in robot container later on.
+In addition, a speedSupplier object is also created in order for a speed function to be passed through when the object is made in robot container later on.

 ### Initialize and Execute